The Route Traffic Analytics (RTA) section of the Kentik Detect portal is covered in the following topics:

 - For device considerations that are specific to route traffic analytics, see Route Analytics Devices.

-- For general information about using the pane to set filters, see Devices Pane Settings.
+- For general information about using the pane to set devices, see Devices Pane Settings.

 Note: For additional general information about panes see About Sidebar Panes.